Breac, Corca, Dorcha, Geal, Glas, Sanas

 Scottish Merino is originally a cross breed of Shetland and Saxon Merino sheep, creating a sheep hardy enough to withstand the Scottish weather with an incredibly soft and fine fleece.
 The breed was developed in the 1990s by the Macaulay Institute (Now the James Hutton Institute), and you can find more about the project here.

 Whilst Scottish Merino sheep are bred to be tougher than pure Merino, the Hebridean winters would still be too much for their fine fleeces, and so we source this special fibre from an established flock in Aberdeenshire.

-For us, the bonus of Shetland sheep in the breeding means that we get the variety of gorgeous natural colours that we have blended into six fantastic yarns.
+For us, the bonus of Shetland sheep in the breeding means that we get the variety of gorgeous natural colours that we have blended into these fantastic yarns.
 Each of our yarns has extra texture, neps are a result of the combination of the fine fibres and our unique machinery set-up.

 Each of our Canach colours are spun in individual quantities according to the raw fleece available.
 This means that not only are the yarns in small batches, but that the quantities vary from one colour to the next.
 As such, some of the colours won’t be around for long, so don’t wait!

 Corca Oat (170 meters per 50 grams)